 RESOLVE, the only patient advocacy group in the U.S. that fights for the rights of women and men who are infertile has seen an increasing need to bring together the community to ensure that our voices are heard.
 RESOLVE is greatly involved in advocating for the infertility community on both the federal and state level.
-Discover ways you can get involved with issues that impacts this community.

 RESOLVE tracks legislation that impact the infertility community.
 Some of these bills are anti-family and some of the bills would help people with infertility.
 Click here to see the list of state legislation that we are currently tracking.